 Cost of education in Fiji

 International school enrolments have risen, particularly among expat families seeking quality education for their children.
-Schools like International School Suva and Nadi International School are seeing increased demand.
+Schools like International School Suva and International School Nadi are seeing increased demand.

 Cost of healthcare in Fiji

-Some of Fiji’s government hospitals lack equipment and the skills you may be accustomed to in Western countries.
-Secure comprehensive private healthcare, including cover for medical evacuation to Australia or New Zealand.
+Fiji’s healthcare infrastructure has improved, with investments in modern facilities and technology.
+This can be seen mostly in urban centres like Suva and Nadi.
+Still, some of Fiji’s government hospitals lack equipment and the skills you may be accustomed to in Western countries.
+If you can afford it, you should secure comprehensive private health insurance before moving to Fiji, including cover for medical evacuation to Australia or New Zealand.

 Cost of living in Fiji chart